LowLifeArcade/keywall/README.md

 # KEYWALL

-A Small front end library meant to make writing a vanilla js app much easier.
-The css is auto scopped so building components won't have random effects on other parts of your app, making it fun to build components.
+A small front end library for making component based apps with vanilla javascript.
+The css is auto scopped so building components won't have random effects on other parts of your app, making it fun to build components with playfull styling.

 > npm i keywall (coming soon)